Help us to provide shelter for Ukraine refugees

 Habitat for Humanity has responded to refugees who fled Ukraine in Poland, Rumania and Hungary

 *Click here to see in Japanese

-As the crisis in Ukraine continues to unfold, some 5.2 million refugees have already fled into Poland, Romania, and Hungary.
+As the crisis in Ukraine continues to unfold, UNHCR says that more than 6 million refugees have fled Ukraine.
 As an organization that has been supporting shelter needs in Central and Eastern Europe since 1992, Habitat for Humanity is well-positioned to respond to the urgent and long-term needs of an ever-growing number of refugees.